kubernetes/community/contributors/devel/pull-requests.md

 1. If tests pass, the merge queue automatically merges the PR

 That's the last step.
 Your PR is now merged.

+## Marking Unfinished Pull Requests

+If you want to solicit reviews before the implementation of your pull request is complete, you should mark your pull request as a work in progress to ensure that the merge queue does not pick it up and attempt to merge it.
+You may prefix your pull request title with `WIP` or `[WIP]` to indicate this.

+The GitHub robots will add and remove the `do-not-merge/work-in-progress` label as you edit your title.
+While the label is present, your pull request will not be considered for merging.

 ## Comment Commands Reference